-Jorrit has released ten CDs as a leader, and has performed at the North Sea Jazz Festival, Vancouver Jazz Festival, Rome’s Festival Controindicazioni, New York City’s The Stone, the Chicago Cultural Center, ICA Boston, BIMhuis Amsterdam, and Stadtgarten Cologne.
+Jorrit has released twelve CDs as a leader, and has performed at the North Sea Jazz Festival, Vancouver Jazz Festival, Rome’s Festival Controindicazioni, New York City’s The Stone, the Chicago Cultural Center, ICA Boston, BIMhuis Amsterdam, and Stadtgarten Cologne.
 He has worked with Tony Malaby, Gerry Hemingway, Herb Robertson, Barre Phillips, John Butcher, Willem Breuker and Han Bennink among others.
 He has participated in projects ranging from Anthony Braxton’s Ghost Trance and Guus Janssen’s opera Noach to a rare live performance of Texas outsider musician Jandek.
 Jorrit is co-founder of Driff Records, an independent label for “transatlantic improvised music”.

-Dijkstra studied improvisation and composition with Misha Mengelberg, Steve Coleman, Steve Lacy and Lee Hyla.
-He has taught at the Conservatory in Arnhem, Netherlands and is currently an Associate Professor at Berklee College of Music, and a faculty member of the New England Conservatory in Boston.
+Jorrit studied improvisation and composition with Misha Mengelberg, Steve Coleman, Steve Lacy, Bob Brookmeyer and Lee Hyla.
+He is currently an Associate Professor at Berklee College of Music, and a faculty member at the New England Conservatory in Boston.
 He has led master classes on improvisation at many conservatories in Europe and North America.

 “He takes his audiences on a quirky, energetic, captivating journey through a world of sound and emotion… Jorrit Dijkstra has already distinguished himself as a man to watch.
 A highly accomplished musician, he is a cerebral improviser who nevertheless plays with warmth and rhythmic excitement.”
 Kevin Lowenthal, The Boston Globe